dmsc/fastbasic/manual.md

-  After writing the last expression, the cursor advanced to a new line, except if the statement ends in a comma or a semicolon, where the cursor stays in the last position.
+  After writing the last expression, the cursor advanced to a new line, except if the statement ends in a comma, semicolon or `TAB`, where the cursor stays in the last position.

-  If there is a comma before any expression, the column is advanced to the next multiple of 10, so that tabulated data can be printed.
+  If there is a comma before any expression, spaces are printed to advance the printing column to the next multiple of 10, allowing easy printing of tabulated data.

+  The `TAB` function advances the position to a column multiple of the argument, so that `TAB(10)` is the same as using a comma to separate arguments.
+This is abbreviated `T.`.

+  Note that the `,` and `TAB` always print at least one space, and that to separate `TAB` and the previous and next arguments you can simply use spaces.

   See the _Device Input and Output
   Statements_ section for the `PRINT #`
   usage.

+  *Advanced:* To implement the spacing on `,` and `TAB`, FastBasic maintains the column number independently of the operating system, so it is not affected by the margin and the
+  `POSITION` statement and the output is the same when writing to a printer or a file.

 **Writes A Character To Screen**